 Only when central banks do not set interest rates and do not print currency, it might be feasible to introduce an international central bank.
 This might be possible when the International Currency Unit is a Natural Money currency.
 The underlying currencies may need to be Natural Money currencies too.
 With Natural Money interest rates are not set by central banks so the role of central banks is reduced.

-The euro is a unique experiment.
+The euro is a difficult construct.
 The nations of the euro zone are sovereign but have given up their national currencies.
 This produced political and economic tensions.
 Countries in Northern Europe feel that they have to pay for the debts of Southern Europe while countries in Southern Europe feel they are faced with austerity dictated by Northern Europe.
 The available options appear making the eurozone a federation like the United States or reverting to national currencies.